 5. Sędzia kalosz!
 (Polish)

-Meaning: This idiom is used by Polish fans to criticize the referee if they think he’s making bad decisions, missing clear fouls, or generally being biased against their team.
+This football idiom is used by Polish fans to criticize the referee if they think he’s making bad decisions, missing clear fouls or generally being biased against their team.

 When to use it: Any time a goal is disallowed because the referee has wrongly judged the goalscorer to have been in an offside position.